buzzer4mornin/AI-SOKOBAN-Game/README.md

-NOTE: To see my code implementation, check files on Sokoban4J-Playground/src/main/java/
+NOTE: To see my code implementation, check files on Sokoban4J-Playground/src/main/java/ ..
+I implemented A* algorithm with admissible heuristic.

 # Sokoban4J